Sathyajit345/Grocery-Sales-and-Outlet-Performance-/README.md

 # Grocery-Sales-and-Outlet-Performance-
 # Overview
-This project involves the creation of a comprehensive Power BI dashboard to analyze the sales performance and outlet metrics for a grocery delivery service.
+This project involves the creation of a comprehensive Power BI dashboard to analyze the sales performance and outlet metrics for a grocery service.
 The dashboard provides key insights into sales trends, outlet performance, and customer behavior, enabling stakeholders to make informed decisions.

 # Features
 Sales Analysis: Detailed breakdown of sales across different outlets, time periods, and product categories.